Progestin Only Pills (POPs)

 How do they work?

 POPs prevent pregnancy mostly by thickening the cervical mucus and thinning the uterine lining, along with some ovulation suppression.
 They may be slightly less effective than combination pills but still very effective when taken correctly.
-Typical user failure rate >8%.
+Typical user failure rate is >8%.

 How do I take POPs?